UIS

 .

-It may be approved as a degree project and corresponds to a stay that the student makes in a company with the purpose of advancing activities of their professional training.
+It may be approved as a degree project, academic credits, required or elective, corresponds to a stay that the student carries out through specific projects in a company at a local, national or international level with the purpose of carrying out activities related to their professional training.

 DOUBLE